KabukiStarship/KabukiPressCookbook/01-overview.md

 ## 1.4 Mission and Vision

 The mission of this book is to teach people how to make technology with ASCII Script and Kabuki Toolkit using modern C++ practices, and get users up to speed as quickly as possible.
-It is the mission and vision of this book to provide a free markdown version of the book and also provide paper copies of the book for sale at an affordable price.
+The vision of this book is to provide a free Markdown version of the book to all, regardless of ability to pay, and earn money by selling paper books because paper books are awesome and teaching classes.

 The vision of this book is to provide enough projects, code snippets, and explanations to inspire the reader to innovate and bring their product to market as soon as possible.

 This book is also goes with the book by Cale McCollough entitled the Minmax Startup: Engineering Invention Startups using AI.
 Minmax Startup is a open source book markdown book with papers copies for purchase about how to invent, start, and run high tech startups using modern best practices with an AI twist.
 The mission in regards to Minmax Startup is to provide all people, regardless of ability to pay, with the educational resources they need to come up and share the bounties of this beautiful Earth and technology and entrepreneurial revolution.
 The vision is that people will actually buy paper copies of the book because paper books are awesome, not to make someone else wealthy while we are poor.

-## 1.5 SCRIPT Specification and ASCII Script
+## 1.5 SCRIPT Specification

 Searle's Chinese Room, Interprocess, and Telemetry (SCRIPT) Specification, or Script for short, is a definition for a family of technologies based of the Chinese Room Thought Experiment.
+Script is useful for creating all kinds of apps, games, operating systems, consumer electronics, computers, etc with.
+Script was designed from scratch with a Sandwich Development Method to clean up and minimize the amount of code required to create apps as well as the memory and overhead processing using modern C++1x with cross-language bindings.
 Script specifies:

 * ASCII Data Types
 * Universal Polar Addressing